 The family wish to especially thank Rev. Canon Nick Pang, Dr. Mac Paterson, Rev. Rick Paulin, and Mr. Ron Mason for their steadfast friendships and considerable assistance in the later years of Noel’s life.
 Special thanks are also due the special friends and wonderful staff at The Regency Southwood Retirement Resort in Penticton.
 A funeral service will be held for immediate family at St. Saviour’s Anglican Church in July, 2020.
 In lieu of flowers, please consider supporting the development of an ‘Archdeacon Noel Goater Memorial Scholarship’, potentially through the Penticton Sunrise Rotary Club, that will be available in the near future.

-To send flowers to the family or plant a tree in memory of Noel Leslie Goater, please visit our floral store.
+To send flowers to Noel's family, please visit our floral store.